MSund12/Study-Buddies/README.md

 npm run dev
 ```
 This will launch the development server, and your project will be accessible at http://localhost:3000 (or a different port if configured).

+## Please start at log.txt when marking project documents, it will make it easier for you!!